 During pregnancy, some women may need more than 0.4 milligrams of folic acid.

 - Supplements with more than 1000 micrograms or 1 milligram of folic acid should only be taken if advised by your doctor or midwife.

 Fish and Omega-3 Fatty Acids

 All women benefit from eating at least 150 grams (five ounces) of cooked fish each week.
 Fish contains omega 3 fats and other important nutrients.
 Aim to meet your body’s need for omega 3 fats through food sources rather than fish oil supplements.
-For more information, see the HealthLink BC file HealthLink BC file Healthy Eating: Choose Fish Low in Mercury.
+For more information, see the HealthLink BC file HealthLink BC file Food Safety: Mercury in Fish.